-Join BSCAI's President, Eric Luke as he helps lead a discussion around COVID-19 for BSCs.
-During this Town Hall you will be able to join an online discussion, with fellow BSCs, talking about their experience with COVID-19 response.
+Every other month, BSCAI's President, Eric Luke and a special guest will join together to host a Town Hall discussion around COVID-19 for BSCs.
+During each Town Hall, you will be able to join an online discussion, with fellow BSCs, talking about their experience with COVID-19 response.

 Past Webinar Recordings